 Disadvantages of a notarized will

-Anyone who has a testament drawn up by a notary must take into account that this will result in direct costs.
+Anyone who has a will drawn up by a notary must take into account that this will result in direct costs.
 On the other hand, the testator saves the heirs costs in the event of inheritance that would be incurred, for example, by issuing a certificate of inheritance.

 Questions about handwritten wills and notarial wills